Voices of Cuba: An Oral History Journey

 Who Should Join?

-This journey is designed for oral historians, educators, cultural practitioners, and curious travelers alike.
+This journey is designed for oral historians, educators, cultural practitioners, documentary photographers and filmmakers, and curious travelers alike.
 You don’t need prior experience in oral history — only an open heart, a sense of curiosity, and respect for Cuba’s living culture.
 If you've traveled to Cuba, come again, and experience Cuba today.

 If you’ve never been to Cuba, get there while you can!